Get the kids out for a walk this autumn. Not only pick up some leaves, conkers, etc. but why not see some deer rutting too?

 - Stags mark their territory by stomping on the ground.

-- Rivals sometimes walk side by side to asses each others strength and size each other up.
+- Rivals sometimes walk side by side to assess each other's strengths and size each other up.

 - The loud whistling sound the Sika deer make can be heard from 1km away.